-The Academic Dean will expect each instructor of a distance-learning course or independent study to provide information regarding the delivery format (online, independent study, blended/hybrid), platform for online delivery of the course (CAMS, Learning House, FC email), and administration of the final exam (onsite or proctored).
-The Academic Dean will approve the delivery format and online delivery platform to ensure that the student's identity can be verified.
-Final exams will be administered on campus or by an approved proctor.
-Exceptions must be approved by the Academic Dean.
+The Academic Dean will expect each instructor of an online learning course or independent study to provide information regarding the delivery format (online, independent study, blended/hybrid), platform for online delivery of the course (Canvas), and administration of the final exam (onsite, online, or proctored).

-The student is responsible to protect private information such as login and pass code for distance learning platforms or email addresses by not sharing that information with anyone.
-Faculty who teach distance learning courses will maintain the privacy of students by using only secure means of communication such as email or CAMS.
-All grades will be posted in CAMS in the same manner as grades for traditional courses.
+The student is responsible to protect private information such as login and pass code for online learning platforms or email addresses by not sharing that information with anyone.
+Faculty who teach online learning courses will maintain the privacy of students by using only secure means of communication such as email or Canvas.
+All grades will be posted in Canvas in the same manner as grades for traditional courses.